eli64s/readme-ai/README.md

 - `-t` or `--template`: The README template format to use. (coming soon!)
 - `l` or `--language`: The language of text written in the README file (coming soon!)

+Use any of the following methods to run the *readme-ai* CLI application.

 > *Pip ([PyPI Package](https://pypi.org/project/readmeai/))*
 ```sh
 readmeai --api-key "YOUR_API_KEY" --output readme-ai.md --repository https://github.com/eli64s/readme-ai